ustaxcourt/ef-cms/docs/refactoring-guidelines.md

  - Experiments not related to tech debt should go in the product backlog as spikes and be prioritized by the product owner.
  - When in doubt, consult with the team and product owner.

-Notes:
+?> To Do:\
- - Consider edit -  "We've identified code, design, or system architecture written in the past that could be reworked" as well as "in the past"
+?> Consider edit -  "We've identified code, design, or system architecture written in the past that could be reworked" as well as "in the past"